 Another take on the chocolate gift is coffee & chocolates— a yuuum standby gift!

 For this gift, you’ll need a few nice travel mugs (you can grab them cheap at Kmart and similar stores) and some of those Christmas Roses or Favourites.

 Simply unpack the mug from its packaging, fill it with chocolates, and then repackage and wrap.
 It’s ready to go.
-You can do the same thing with some fancy tea bags and a few little packet of biscuits.
+You can do the same thing with some fancy tea bags and a few little packets of biscuits.
 Remember, it’s all about presentation!

 5. Homemade Scrubs

 It’s always nice to get something different at Christmas time, and it doesn’t get much more different than a homemade skin scrub.
-There are an endless number of recipes for this online, but most are very straight forward and even use things that you already have in your house.
+There are an endless number of recipes for this online, but most are very straightforward and even use things that you already have in your house.

 6. Little Vouchers

 You don’t want to spend lots of money on vouchers for people, but you can still give a nice little gift in the form of a voucher this Christmas.
 Instead of big vouchers for Kmart or Target, buy a $10 or $15 voucher for a coffee shop near you.
 A chain is preferable because it provides more opportunities to use your gift.

 Invest in a few of these and they make great standby gifts, easy to slip into Christmas cards at a moment’s notice.